 Google largely nails what a large-screen smart display should be, but it’s a shame that there are limited ways of watching video.

-The Google Nest Hub Max looks fantastic but it could do with a shutter for the camera
+Google Nest Hub Max Design – Looks fantastic but it could do with a shutter for the camera

 Arguably, the Google Nest Hub was the best-looking smart display, so it’s good to see that Google hasn’t strayed far from the original’s design with the Google Nest Hub Max.
 The main change is that the new model is a lot bigger thanks to its 10-inch display.
 Measuring 182 x 250 x 101mm, this smart display takes up a similar amount of space as the Amazon Echo Show (2nd Gen).

 I love the material base with the floating screen sitting on top – it gives the Google Nest Hub Max a refined and grown-up look, and means that the display should fit into most rooms, from the kitchen to the bedroom.

 On the rear, there are volume controls and a privacy switch, which lets you turn the microphone off to stop the Nest Hub Max from listening out for your voice.
 Strangely, there’s no switch to turn off the camera on the front, nor a physical shutter.
 Given that Google cited privacy as one of the reasons that the original Nest Hub didn’t have a camera, not having any physical camera privacy controls seems a bit of a waste here.
 Swipe up from the bottom of the screen and you can disable the camera, but a shutter would have been nicer.

 Google Nest Hub Max camera – More than just a webcam, it’s a full-on Nest camera and has facial recognition